Costa Rica Study Abroad Program at Universidad Nacional

 ExamsWhat do I need to know about exams?

 Due to the difference in academic systems, your exam schedule will not be available until after you register for courses at UNA.
 Be sure to confirm exam dates with your professor at the beginning of the semester.
 You are not permitted to reschedule exams, request alternate assessment or arrange to have your exams proctored in the United States.
-If this occurs, IFSA-Butler will not be able to assist you in conducting an academic record query on the class in which you made this arrangement.
+If this occurs, IFSA-Butler will not be able to assist you in conducting an academic record appeal on the class in which you made this arrangement.
 Additionally, all academic obligations, including final exams, must be complete before leaving Costa Rica.

 TranscriptsHow will my home university know what my classes were and what grades I received?